 Most commonly abused drugs on campus

-Prescription stimulants: ADD or ADHD drugs like Adderall and Ritalin are being purchased illegally by students and used as a study-aid for tests, to improve focus, and to enjoy the accompanying dopamine rush that causes feelings of euphoria.
+Prescription stimulants: ADD or ADHD drugs like Adderall and other amphetamines are being purchased illegally by students and used as a study-aid for tests, to improve focus, and to enjoy the accompanying dopamine rush that causes feelings of euphoria.
 Because these amphetamines are legally available by prescription, students see them as less harmful than street drugs; but be warned: these are Schedule II substances, just like cocaine and crystal meth.
 In a previous era, we just called them “speed”, and the modern version – most commonly Adderall or its generic substitute – is really no different, metabolically speaking.
 It’s an amphetamine, and it should only be used under the strict care of a physician.

 Prescription opiates (“painkillers”): Every time you turn on the news, there’s another tragedy involving prescription painkillers like Oxycodone or Hydrocodone.
 Known more popularly by their common brand names like Vicodan or Percoset, these drugs are wreaking havoc on people of all incomes, ethnicities, and ages.
 It often starts with a valid prescription for pain, filled innocently after a dental problem or a knee injury, but the rush and general good feelings associated with taking these pills proves to be too much to resist.
 After the pain is gone and the prescription runs out, getting more of it from a drug dealer is expensive, sometimes as much as $25 or more per pill.
 So, millions of people are turning to Heroin for a similar opiate-driven high, because it is far cheaper (sometimes $5), and just as dangerous.